-$$y = b_0 + b_1 x_1 + b_2 x_2 + \cdots + e$$
+$$y = b_0 + b_1 x_1 + b_2 x_2 + \dots + e$$

 An error variable is an unobserved exogenous variable in path diagrams corresponding to e.
 Mathematically, error variables are just another example of latent exogenous variables, but in sem and gsem, error variables are considered to be in a class by themselves.
 All (Gaussian) endogenous variables-observed and latent-have a corresponding error variable.
 Error variables automatically and inalterably have their path coefficients fixed to be 1.
 Error variables have a fixed naming convention in the software.
-If a variable is the error for (observed or latent) endogenous variable y, then the residual variable's name is $e \cdot y$ .
+If a variable is the error for (observed or latent) endogenous variable y, then the residual variable's name is e.y.

 In sem and gsem, error variables are uncorrelated with each other unless explicitly indicated otherwise.
-That indication is made in path diagrams by drawing a curved path between the error variables and is indicated in command notation by including cov(e.name1\e.name2) among the options specified on the sem command.
+That indication is made in path diagrams by drawing a curved path between the error variables and is indicated in command notation by including cov(e.name1e.name2) among the options specified on the sem command.
 In gsem, errors for family Gaussian, link log responses are not allowed to be correlated.

-estimation method.
+- estimation method.
 There are a variety of ways that one can solve for the parameters of an SEM.
-Different methods make different assumptions about the data-generation process, so it is important that you choose a method appropriate for your model and data; see [SEM] intro 4.
+Different methods make different assumptions about the data-generation process, so it is important that you choose a method appropriate for your model and data; see [SEM] Intro 4. - exogenous variable.

-exogenous variable.
 A variable, observed or latent, is exogenous (determined outside the system) if paths only originate from it or, equivalently, no path points to it.
 In this manual, we do not distinguish whether exogenous variables are strictly exogenous-that is, uncorrelated with the errors.
-Also see endogenous variable.

-family distribution.
-See generalized linear response functions.

-fictional data.
-Fictional data are data that have no basis in reality even though they might look real; they are data that are made up for use in examples.
+Also see endogenous variable. - family distribution.
+See generalized linear response functions. - fictional data.
+Fictional data are data that have no basis in reality even though they might look real; they are data that are made up for use in examples. - finite mixture model.
+A finite mixture model (FMM) is a latent class model in which parameters of a regression model are allowed to vary across classes.
+The regression model may have a linear or generalized linear response function. - first- and second-order latent variables.
+If a latent variable is measured by other latent variables only, the latent variable that does the measuring is called first-order latent variable, and the latent variable being measured is called the second-order latent variable.